kaylakyle/resilient-app/README.md

 ## 🌗 Dark Mode

-The template includes dark mode support
+The template includes dark mode

 ## 📚 Learn More